 Early suspicion and clear differentiation from sepsis are required to prevent worsening organ dysfunction, and treatment can be initiated before a definitive diagnosis of HLH.
-Although haematological malignancy as fever with like acute leukaemia presents pancytopenia, infective aetiology with secondary complications should be thought of in a country like India.
-The significance of early initiation of broad-spectrum empirical antibiotics should not be overlooked.
+Although haematological malignancy acute leukaemia presents as fever with pancytopenia, infective aetiology with secondary complications should be thought of in a country like significance of early initiation broad-spectrum empirical antibiotics should not be overlooked.
 This approach is essential to address potential bacterial infections promptly, given the overlapping clinical features between HLH and sepsis.